step-security/harden-runner/README.md

 <details>
 <summary>Click to view the full Getting Started Guide</summary>

+### **Recommended Rollout**

+Start with `egress-policy: audit` for new workflows so the team can review normal network destinations, file writes, and process activity before blocking traffic.
+After the baseline is understood, move high-sensitivity workflows such as releases, publishing jobs, and cloud deployment pipelines to an allowlist-based blocking policy.
+Revisit the baseline after major dependency, runner image, or build-tool changes so policy updates are intentional rather than reactive.

 ### **Step 2: Access Security Insights**

 Run your workflow.
 Once completed: